htdebeer/paru/README.md

 Paru, obviously, requires pandoc.
 See <http://pandoc.org/installing.html> about how to install pandoc on your system and [pandoc's manual](http://pandoc.org/README.html) on how to use pandoc.

+You can generate the [API documentation for paru](https://heerdebeer.org/Software/markdown/paru/) by cloning the repository and running `rake yard`.
+It'll put it in `documentation/api-doc`.

 Paru says hello to pandoc
 -------------------------